Where is the Mental Health Services Centre?

 We try to offer you an appointment as soon as we can.
 However, please note that during periods of heavy demand, the Centre may not be able to offer you an appointment in the reasonably near future.
 We encourage you to talk to your GP (family doctor) about an alternative referral.
 In case of an emergency, please contact the psychiatric department of your nearest hospital.

-Due to the recent outbreak of Corona Virus in Belgium and the subsequent guidelines from the Belgian government, the Community Help Service has implemented the following changes to ensure the health and safety of our staff, volunteers and clients whilst minimising the impact on our services.
+Due to the outbreak of Coronavirus/Covid-19 in Belgium and the subsequent guidelines from the Belgian government, the Community Help Service has implemented the following changes to ensure the health and safety of our staff, volunteers and clients, whilst minimising the impact on our services.